Written by Steven Payne

 Fast forward to 1995.
 I’m in college, preparing my senior thesis for my graduation.
 I’m about to officially become a Marine Biologist.
 I’ve been diving and studying the Southeast and Gulf of Mexico shoreline and offshore waters.
 I’ve been diving in the Bahamas and recognise the similarities of the life there and in the Straits of Florida, the Florida Keys and the southeast waters of Florida.
 My main area of focus is Marine Ecology, specifically, reef ecology.

 On a smaller scale, I have designed ecosystems that thrive on natural and chemically integrated filtering systems to achieve the desired equilibrium given introduction of pollutants.
-I have trained fish to “sniff”out pollution.
-Point source location of pollutant introduction.
-I dove with NOAA and The National Undersea Research Center as a certified research scuba diver to monitor the reef growth on National Marine Sanctuaries, specifically, Greys Reef off the coast of St. Simons Island, Georgia.
+I have trained fish to “sniff” out pollution.
+Point source the location of pollutant introduction.
+I dove with NOAA and The National Undersea Research Centre as a certified research scuba diver to monitor the reef growth on National Marine Sanctuaries, specifically, Grey’s Reef off the coast of St. Simons Island, Georgia.
 Species Diversity.
 Identification and Relative Abundance surveys.
-We dove with schools of Manta Rays.
+We dove with schools of manta rays.
 Just incredible experiences.

-These moments lead me to start designing larger scale systems similar to the ones I had constructed a home and at the Laboratory there at college in the Marine Biology Building.
+These moments led me to start designing larger scale systems similar to the ones I had constructed at home and at the laboratory there at the college in the Marine Biology Building.
 Experimenting with breeding of rare aquatic species for conservation and re-population.
-Large closed systems for these breeding populations as well as community education.
+Large closed systems for these breeding populations, as well as community education.
 Trying to spread awareness.
 Large scale mechanical and chemical filtration systems.
-Wind-powered, floating chemical filters to remove pollutants and replenish needed trace elements.
+Wind-powered, floating chemical filters to remove pollutants and replenish the needed trace elements.

-Its nice to see the activism now.
-It a breath of fresh air to see all these organisations, clubs and societies that are doing things to make a difference and spread that awareness we so desperately need.
+It’s nice to see the activism now.
+It’s a breath of fresh air to see all these organisations, clubs and societies that are doing things to make a difference and spread that awareness that we so desperately need.
 You thought I was about to wind this down, didn’t you??
-Here’s a plot twist: I’m a General Contractor too.
+Here’s a plot twist: I’m a general contractor too.
 I see the destruction of land and natural areas every day.
-I’ve seen Mangroves levelled for the sake of million-dollar homes and tax revenue.
+I’ve seen mangroves levelled for the sake of million-dollar homes and tax revenue.
 I watch golf courses dump tons and tons of chemicals to keep that grass nice and green.
 I watch the algae blooms and the dead fish in the waterways because of the runoff.
-I drive down the road and see dead animals that were struck by automobiles because they were fleeing from the land clearing that is going on to build those 500 new homes “Starting in the low $600’s!”
+I drive down the road and see dead animals that were struck by automobiles because they were fleeing from the land clearing that is going on to build those 500 new homes “Starting in the low $600s!”
 I participate in this, and it makes me sick.
 I love to remodel homes.
 I love to build stuff.
 But I can’t stand to see the level of development I see.

 The Earth is collapsing in front of our eyes.
 Yet, “the sound of windmills cause cancer.”
 Idiot.